A fuller, richer, and more creative story…

 In 2005 Keith started a video company in his basement which grew into Slate and Main, a video and marketing company in Minneapolis/St Paul, Minnesota.
 He led that team for 15 years, serving as the lead Producer and managing the business.
 Keith produced and co-directed the 2018 documentary - Heart of Shepherd, the Extraordinary Life of Harold E. Salem, and produced the 2019 mini-documentary - What’s Wrong with Healthcare, The Bill Mallonee Story.
 He was also the Executive Producer on the 2019 short film - My First Funeral.

-Keith earned his B.A. in Organizational Studies at Bethel University, and is currently pursuing his M.F.A. in Screenwriting at Regent University.
+Keith earned his B.A. in Organizational Studies at Bethel University, and is currently finishing his M.F.A. in Screenwriting at Regent University.

 • Mark Seignious